cadifyai/poetry-publish/README.md

 # poetry-publish

-Opinionated GitHub action to fully automate publishing packages to PyPI - using Poetry and GitHub releases.
+Fully automate publishing packages to PyPI - using Poetry and GitHub releases.

 We published this action because we use it in our projects and thought it would be useful to others as well.
 This action is **open to any kind of collaboration and contribution** - We're happy to receive feedback, issues, pull requests or just kudos.

 ## Features